-PSY 516 Health Disparities

-PSY 629 Culture and Human Development

-PSY 636 Diversity/Multicultural Perspective in Clinical Psychology
+PSY 516 Health Disparities PSY 629 Culture and Human Development PSY 636 Diversity/Multicultural Perspective in Clinical Psychology PSY xxx Other Psychology courses approved by the Diversity/Multicul

 PSY xxx Other Psychology courses approved by the Diversity/Multicultural Faculty such as Special Topics courses focused on diversity topics or working with specific populations, e.g. Psychology of Stereotype and Prejudice, Religion/Spirituality.